mat-s/100-days-of-code/r1-log.md

 ### Day 9: October 23, 2019
 **Today's Progress**: I finished the tutorial for the Javascript Tron game.
 The tutorial wasn't really good as it is lacking any explanation and also no real coding architecture practices

+### Day 10: October 24, 2019
+**Today's Progress**: With yesterdays tutorial I realized that it doesn't make sense to just do random tuorials.
+I need something with more structure which is build on each other.
+So I started to read the book "Eloqunet JavaScript" by Marijn Haverbeke today.
+So far I am going only through the basics to find the right spot for me to start learning.